 Foreign banks are required by the BSP to match the foreign currency-denominated assets with the foreign currency-denominated liabilities held through FCDUs.
 In addition, the BSP requires a 30.00% liquidity reserve on all foreign currency-denominated liabilities held through FCDUs.
-In 2020 and 2019, the Manila Branch is in compliance with the said regulation.
+In 2022 and 2021, the Manila Branch is compliant with the said regulation.

-As of December 31, 2020, and 2019, the Manila Branch is not exposed to foreign currency risk as transactions in the RBU and FCDU are denominated in their respective functional currencies.
+As of December 31, 2022, and 2021, the Manila Branch is not exposed to foreign currency risk as transactions in the RBU and FCDU are denominated in their respective functional currencies.